lsst-sqre/sqr-044/index.rst

     **Core requirement.**
     *Supported by identity.lsst.org* using a hack involving groups.
     Accounts that aren't in any groups cannot access the Science Platform and therefore act like pending account requests.
+    However, identity.lsst.org doesn't support finding users without groups, and the user has to request which groups they need to be a member of.
     If this requirement is met, manual approval effort can compensate for not having IDM-0002.

 IDM-0004